January 29, 2020

 To that end, Gottwald urges that the creation of open-source apps, books and other learning tools is the only realistic path to achieving Sustainable Development Goal 4 and unlocking literacy for the remaining 387 million children globally who are not achieving minimum proficiency in reading.

 “We have the tools at our fingertips now, provided by organizations like the All Children Reading Grand Challenge, that give us the chance to create and test solutions that really work, in a fast and innovative manner,” she says.
 “That’s an opportunity that didn’t exist even five years ago.”

-On February 19, 2020 at 10 a.m.
-EDT, join Curious Learning and All Children Reading: A Grand Challenge for Development for a webinar on localizing literacy apps and other learning content for children in low-resource contexts.
+On Feb.
+19, 2020, All Children Reading: A Grand Challenge for Development hosted Curious Learning for a webinar on localizing literacy apps and other learning content for children in low-resource contexts.